erkaii/erkaii/README.md

 ### Hi there 👋

-I'm a CompE undergraduate in UIUC.
+I'm a CompE undergraduate at UIUC.

-- 🌱 I’m currently learning parallel programming.
+- 🌱 I’m currently learning software analysis.
 - 💬 Ask me about my exchange life in the US!
 - 📫 How to reach me: si1krow@outlook.com
 - ⚡ Fun fact: My first programming language was Pascal!
 I learnt the name Pascal before knowing the famous French mathematician!